-David V. Mosher - Mr. Mosher is a mining executive with over thirty-five years of international experience.
-From 1992 to 2008, Mr. Mosher was President and CEO of High River Gold Mines Ltd., a TSX-listed company involved in the exploration, development and production of gold in Canada, Africa and Russia.
-In that role, he negotiated the acquisition of two producing Russian gold mines, completed mining investment agreements with the government of Burkina Faso, raised over \$300 million to support the company's growth, and supervised the development of two open pit gold mines (the Taparko gold mine in Burkina Faso, and the Berezitovy gold mine in Russia).
-He has served on many boards, including the board of Cambior Inc., and earlier in his career was project manager for Pancontinental Mining Limited, where he and his team discovered and outlined the largest uranium deposit in the world at that time (the Jabiluka deposits in northern Australia).
-Over the past decade, Mr. Mosher has been active in the restructuring and refinancing of a number of junior resource companies, both private and public, and currently serves as a director of Pancontinental Resources Corporation (TSX-V) and Pelangio Exploration Inc. (TSX-V).
+Independent Director Mr. Mosher is a mining executive with over thirty-five years of international experience.
+From 1992 to 2008, David was President and CEO of High River Gold Mines Ltd., a TSX listed company involved in the exploration, development and production of gold in Canada, Africa and Russia.
+In that role, he negotiated the acquisition of two producing Russian gold mines, completed mining investment agreements with the government of Burkina Faso, raised over \$300 million to support the company's growth, and supervised the development of two open pit gold mines (the Taparko gold mine in Burkina Faso and the Berezitovy gold mine in Russia).
+He has served on many boards including Cambior Inc. and earlier in his career was project manager for Pancontinental Mining Limited, where he and his team discovered and outlined the largest uranium deposit in the world at that time (the Jabiluka deposits in northern Australia).
+Over the past decade, Mr. Mosher has been active in the restructuring and refinancing of a number of junior resource companies, both private and public, and currently serves as a director of several mining and exploration companies, including Pancontinental Resources Corporation (TSX-V) and Pelangio Exploration Inc. (TSX-V).
 Mr. Mosher received his B.Sc. degree in geology from Acadia University.